tutorcruncher/timecruncher/_posts/2014-09-29-5_core_marketing_activities_focus.md

 ---
 layout: post
-title:  5 Core Marketing Activities Your Tutoring Agency Should Focus On
+title:  "5 Core Marketing Activities Your Tutoring Agency Should Focus On"
 permalink: 5_core_marketing_activities_focus
 ---
 Particularly when your tutoring agency is in its early stages, it can be